kyraseevers/Partitioning-visited-links-history/README.md

 ### Scenario #1: Partitioning Protects Against User-Interaction, Timing, and Pixel Color Attacks

 !["Infographic depicting the process described below: a user going to a search engine, clicking on a link, and then contrasting where links would be styled as visited before and after partitioning."](./img/ExplainerImage2.jpg) <br/>
 <em>A user searches for private.com and clicks on the `https://private.com` link from the `https://search.com/private` results page.
-Before partitioning, this meant that any site, for example `https://attacker.com`, that embedded `https://private.com` as a link element could see if a user had visited it from the search results before.
+Before partitioning, this meant that any site, for example `https://attacker.com`, that embedded `https://private.com` as an anchor element could see if a user had visited it from the search results before.
 After partitioning, the links on `https://attacker.com` and `https://search.com/private` have different partition keys, as they have different frame origins and top-level sites.
-So the partitioned link is not colored - no longer leaking history to `https://attacker.com`.</em>
+So the partitioned link is not styled as :visited - no longer leaking history to `https://attacker.com`.</em>

 Attackers employ user-interaction, timing, and pixel color side-channel exploits to gain the user’s browsing history.
 Currently, a styled :visited link reveals that a user has visited that site anywhere on the web (from a click on a third-party site, from a bookmark, from typing it into the omnibox).
 This is information that `https://attacker.com` does not already have.
-However, sites that embed link elements can already determine when a user clicks on a link, and what is embedded in that link.
+However, sites that embed anchor elements can already determine when a user clicks on a link, and what is embedded in that link.
 So by partitioning :visited links and limiting coloring to links clicked from this site and frame before, we are not leaking any history that an `https://attacker.com` does not already know.

 As a result, partitioning :visited links eliminates its value to attackers, while maintaining the navigational benefits for users.